 Grading is based on five problem sets (25%), a final exam (25%), and a final project (50%).

-Here is a course syllabus.
+Here is the course syllabus.

-Course listing information can normally be found at the registrar's web site by selecting Spring Quarter, and Earth, Planetary, and Space Sciences.
+Course listing information can normally be found at the registrar's website by selecting Spring Quarter, and Earth, Planetary, and Space Sciences.
 The next offering of the course will be in Spring 2018.

-History: A SETI reading group was held in Summer 2014.
+A SETI reading group was held in Summer 2014.
 A pilot course was taught in Spring 2015.
 The course in its present form was approved by the EPSS Curriculum Committee on May 20, 2015, by the Dean of Physical Sciences on May 27, by the Faculty Executive Committee on May 28, and by the Graduate Division on June 1, 2015.
 The UCLA registrar's office completed processing on June 29, 2015.
 None of us were aware of the Breakthrough Listen Initiative, which was announced on July 20, 2015.
 The first and second offerings of the course were in Spring 2016 and 2017, respectively.
 Read additional information about SETI efforts at UCLA.